Probabilistic Measures for Biological Adaptation and Resilience

-The function $S$, as given by \eqref{def:Sexample}, was used in the numerical examples above.
-The choice of function and the interpretation of the resilience measure is contextual.
-Example calculations of adaptation resilience using a different success function follow.

-As discussed in \cite{ives1995measuring}, the variance of $X(t)$, as a measure of variability within the population, can be used as a an inverse metric of success.
-Namely, a detrimental perturbation will increase the variance of $X(t)$.
-Similarly to \eqref{def:Rtau}, resilience with respect to this observable can be defined as

-where $\VAR_{\bar{p}_{\e,\t}} (X)$ simply denotes the variance of the probability distribution defined by $\bar{p}_{\e,\t}$ and $\VAR (X(\tau))$ is the variance of the process \eqref{def:fullX} at time $\tau$.
-Note that, with respect to \eqref{def:Rtau}, the signs of the numerator and denominator of \eqref{def:Rvar} where reversed, which has no effect except for emphasizing that both are positive quantities.
-The estimation of each term of \eqref{def:Rvar} can be performed as described in Section \ref{sec:Practical} by making $S(x)= S_{\e,\t}(x) = (x- \bar{x}_{\e,\t})^2$ where $\bar{x}_{\e,\t}$ is the mean of the distribution $\bar{p}_{\e,\t}$.
-Again, since the pattern in Figure \ref{fig:Rtaus}a is increasing, the resilience $R_\tau$ can be used as a proxy for a resilience measure built on the variability induced by the disturbances.
-This is simply the result of choosing a success function $S$ in \eqref{def:Sexample} that is maximized near the mean $\bar{x}_{\e_0,\t_0}$
+As mentioned in Section \ref{sec:Practical}, $R_\tau$ can be compared to existing measures or resilience for noisy systems.
+The value $R^{\VAR}_\tau$ in \eqref{def:Rvar} aims at quantifying resilience by analyzing the changes to the variance in $X$ \citep{ives1995measuring}.
+Namely, we make $S(x)= S_{\e,\t}(x) = (x- \bar{x}_{\e,\t})^2$ where $\bar{x}_{\e,\t}$ is the mean of the distribution $\bar{p}_{\e,\t}$.
+Figure \ref{fig:Rtaus}a shows a comparison between $R_\tau$ and $R_{\tau}^{\VAR}$ for all the examples.
+Again, since the pattern is increasing, the resilience $R_\tau$ can be used as a proxy for a resilience measure built on the variability induced by the disturbances.
+This is simply the result of choosing a success function $S$ in \eqref{def:Sexample} that is maximized near the mean $\bar{x}_{\e_0,\t_0}$.